jyellick/obc-docs/protocol-spec.md

     Use "openchain [command] --help" for more information about a command.
 ```

-Some of the available command line arguments for the `./obc-peer` command are listed below:
+Some of the available command line arguments for the `obc-peer` command are listed below:

 * `-c` - constructor: function to trigger in order to initialize the chaincode state upon deployment.

 * `-l` - language: specifies the implementation language of the chaincode.
 Currently, only Golang is supported.

-* `-n` - name: chaincode identifier returned from the deploy transaction.
+* `-n` - name: chaincode identifier returned from the deployment transaction.
 Must be used in subsequent invoke and query transactions.

 * `-p` - path: identifies chaincode location in the local file system.
+Must be used as a parameter in the deployment transaction.

 * `-u` - username: registration id of a logged in user invoking the transaction.